 In line with the heavily intermediated nature of the UK mortgage market, the Group sources the majority of Borrowers through its Intermediaries.
-The Buy-to-Let product is 100 per cent. intermediated.
-Intermediary channels accounted for 83.9 per cent. of the short-term loans by the number of completions and 61.4 per cent. by the value of completions in the financial year ended 31 March 2022.
+The Buy-to-Let product is 100 per cent. intermediated, as is the Specialist Homeowner mortgage product.
+Intermediary channels accounted for 97 per cent. of the short-term loans by the number of completions and 84.4 per cent. by the value of completions in the financial year ended 31 March 2023.